Skip to content

 About NHS Rotherham Talking Therapies

-NHS Rotherham Talking Therapies – previously known as Rotherham IAPT – provides talking therapies to adults who are experiencing common mental health problems such as depression, anxiety and stress.
+NHS Rotherham Talking Therapies, previously known as Rotherham IAPT, provides talking therapies to adults who are experiencing common mental health problems such as depression, anxiety and stress.
+We are here to support you in managing your mental health and improving your wellbeing.

-The Rotherham team is made up of psychological wellbeing practitioners, cognitive behavioural therapists and counsellors.
-The team can offer a range of different talking therapies to support you in managing your mental health and improving your wellbeing.
+Our Rotherham team is made up of psychological wellbeing practitioners, cognitive behavioural therapists and counsellors.
+The team can offer a range of different talking therapies which can take place on a one to one basis or in a group setting – whichever suits you best.

 Self-referral criteria